martinthomson/i-d-template/README.md

 ```

 This script is cunning enough to handle merging any simple changes that you
 might have made to the Makefile yourself, such as adding targets.
+It doesn't
+deal well with more substantial changes that might introduce conflicts, sorry.

 ## Submitting Drafts